valancej/documentation/_classic/continuous-deployment/deployment-with-ftp-sftp-scp.md

   * [Deployment via Custom Script]({{ site.baseurl }}{% link _classic/continuous-deployment/deployment-with-custom-scripts.md %})
 </div>

 After your code passed through the pipeline successfully, the last step in your CI chain is deploying your code.
 You're either using one of our many integrations or deploying with your own script.
-If you're using your own means of deployment, we recommend tools like rsync, [Capistrano](http://capistranorb.com/, Ruby), [Rocketeer](http://rocketeer.autopergamene.eu/, PHP), [Deployer](https://deployer.org/, PHP), or [Fabric](http://www.fabfile.org/, Python).
+If you're using your own means of deployment, we recommend tools like rsync, [Capistrano (Ruby)](http://capistranorb.com/), [Rocketeer (PHP)](http://rocketeer.autopergamene.eu/), [Deployer (PHP)](https://deployer.org/), or [Fabric (Python)](http://www.fabfile.org/).

 Generally, we advise on using any SSH-based tool over FTP since the latter is not encrypted and transmits plain-text.
 If security is of any concern to you, one of the first steps is to use SSH when you're deploying without a tool.